iScoil - Continue to Learn

 Online Referral Form

-Places for the academic year 2015/16 have been filled.
-The next referral panel meeting will take place in July 2016 for student intake in September 2016.
-The closing date for submissions for this panel is the 20th of July.
+Places for September 2016 have been filled.
+The next referral panel meeting will take place before December 2016 for student intake in January 2017.

 Referrals usually come through Tusla’s Education Welfare Service.
 Parents should contact their local Education Welfare Officer.
 For more information visit Tusla’s website.